johnnymast/redbox-cli/docs/installation.md

 composer require redbox/cli
 ```

-???+ note "Be aware of the requirements"
+???+ warning "Be aware of the requirements"

     Redbox-cli requires PHP version 8.0 or above.